 State tournaments without any eligibility restrictions or regional stages feeding into a championship site will be treated as regular tournaments, except that they will not be penalized for restricting the field geographically.
 State tournaments that have their own qualification systems, regional stages feeding into a state-wide event, or other deviations from standard tournament procedure will be handled on a case-by-case basis.
 PACE will reach out to the directors of state tournaments to clear up any questions about these tournaments.
 As in past years, PACE does not reserve specific spots in the NSC field for state champions.

-To submit a wildcard bid, email PACE’s Wild Card Coordinator, Jason Loy, at firstname.lastname@example.org the following: team name, contact information, and a summary of the team’s accomplishments throughout the year.
+To submit a wild card bid, email PACE’s Wild Card Coordinator, Ian Drayer, at firstname.lastname@example.org with the following: team name, contact information, and a summary of the team’s accomplishments throughout the year.

-The PACE Wildcard Committee will then vote on whether to grant this team entry into the NSC and return a decision to the team within seven days of receiving the application.
-More information about wild card applications will be made available as January 1 approaches.
+The PACE Wild Card Committee will then vote on whether to grant this team entry into the NSC and return a decision to the team within seven days of receiving the application.

 PACE will automatically approve wild card bids from teams which finished highly enough at events that meet our standards for qualifier status, even if those events are not officially listed as such.
 (Example: If “City High School A” finished in first, second, third, or fourth place at the “City Invitational Tournament,” a 20-team tournament which was run on an NAQT Invitational Series set, offered eight games to all teams, and kept team statistics – within the 20 percent cutoff of a Gold qualifier – their bid would be automatically approved regardless of whether the “City Invitational Tournament” chose to join the official list of qualifier events.)
 While this has been implicitly true for wild card bids over the past few years, this is now official PACE policy.